Film House Members submit for free >> www.filmhouse.org

 Best Screenplay (Feature Film)

-1. New York Film Week is being held from Monday, October 18th to Sunday, October 24th, 2021.
-In 2021 the festival will take place online before returning to the cinema in 2022.
+1. New York Film Week is being held from Monday, October 23rd to Sunday, October 29th, 2023.
 The Festival takes place annually in the second half of October.

 2. The aim of the Festival is to raise awareness and promote the various aspects of international cinema in all its forms: as art, entertainment, and as an industry, in a spirit of freedom and dialogue.